-Facilities that will be required to submit a 2019 annual emissions inventory (EI) report will be notified by email.
-The email will be sent to the contacts for each facility.
-If your contact information has changed, please submit a Contact Update Form to ensure receipt of this notification.
+Facilities that are required to submit a 2019 annual emissions inventory (EI) report were notified by email.
+The email was sent to the contacts for each facility.

-All 2019 annual EI reports must be completed using IMPACT.
+All 2019 annual EI reports must be completed using the AQD Online Portal (IMPACT).
 Paper forms will not be accepted.